 Superior security

-The cloud has become an essential part of modern business, but some organizations have been slow to adopt due to concerns about security and loss of control.
+The cloud has become an essential part of business, but some organizations have been slow to adopt due to concerns about security and loss of control.
 Vendors have responded with private cloud solutions that offer more visibility and control, but these can be costly and complex to manage.
 A more promising solution is multicloud networking, which allows businesses to maintain a hybrid cloud environment that combines the best of both worlds: The security of a private cloud with the cost savings of a public cloud.

 Low latency